 Along these lines, in Bushansky v.
 Remy Int'l, Inc., No. 115CV01343TWPTAB, 2017 WL 3530108 (S.D.
 Ind.
 Aug.
 16, 2017), the U.S. District Court for the Southern District of Indiana declined to approve a disclosure-based settlement of federal securities claims challenging the disclosures disseminated in connection with a merger between Remy International, Inc. and BorgWarner Inc. An objector appeared to object to the settlement, asserting that the supplemental disclosures were not "plainly material" and provided no real benefit to Remy stockholders.
 The court agreed with the objector, citing both In re Walgreen Co.
 Stockholder Litig., 832 F.3d 718 (7th Cir.
 2016) and Trulia, and concluding that the supplemental disclosures were not plainly material.
 Among other things, the court found that disclosures reconciling GAAP and non-GAAP financial measures were not material, rejecting the plaintiff's argument that such "reconciliation is important because Regulation G prohibits the use of non-GAAP financial measures, unless they are accompanied by a comparable GAAP accounting measure."
-Explaining that the projections disclosed in the proxy statement "were not prepared with a view toward public disclosure [or] the published guidelines of the SEC regarding projections and the use of non-GAAP measures," the court found that Regulation G would not apply, and further, that the reconciled GAAP measures were not material information that needed to be disclosed.
+Explaining that the projections and the use of non-GAAP measures, "in the court found that Regulation G would not apply, and further, that the reconciled GAAP measures were not material information that needed to be disclosed.